 Months of entry

-The newly designed Contemporary Writing pathway offers you the opportunity to engage with American, British, Irish, and world Anglophone literary cultures.
-The pathway brings together a variety of genres and critical approaches to contemporary literature, such that you will have the chance to explore fiction, poetry, and life writing, as well as debates in cultural theory and philosophy about the very nature and periodization of contemporaneity.
+Our MA English Studies: Contemporary Writing pathway offers you the opportunity to engage with American, British, Irish, and world Anglophone literary cultures.
+The pathway brings together a variety of genres and critical approaches to contemporary literature, enabling you to explore fiction, poetry, and life writing, as well as debates in cultural theory and philosophy about the very nature and periodization of contemporaneity.

 We are home to one of the largest and most diverse groups of staff in this field of any department in the country, and expertise in late-twentieth- and twenty-first-century culture brings together perspectives that are regional and transnational, theoretical and historicist.
 Distinctively, the pathway will also give you the opportunity of working with our leading postcolonial scholars, and to think about contemporary cultural production in global contexts of reception.

-The pathway as whole thus facilitates a twin focus on the notions of writing and the present, encouraging you to examine the most urgent intellectual issues of our time that relate to the notion of ‘the contemporary’, not only in academic contexts but also in lived social experience.
+This module, coupled with your optional modules and your dissertation, encourage you to examine the most urgent intellectual issues of our time that relate to the notion of ‘the contemporary’, not only in academic contexts but also in lived social experience.